fgeorges/mlproj-web/README.md

 ## TODO

+- document the `apis` property in environ files
+- document the way to combine envron names with `/`
 - `index.html` can at least share (parts of) `script/template.html`
 - generate the table in `src/properties.md` (at very least adapt the script `dev/extract-props.js` so it outputs Markdown to be copied and pasted